Fever (Little Willie John song): Music video and live performances

-The accompanying music video for "Fever", directed by Stéphane Sednaoui, was shot on April 10–11, 1993 at Greenwich Studios in Miami, Florida, and received its world premiere on May 11, 1993, on MTV.
+The accompanying music video for "Fever", directed by French director Stéphane Sednaoui, was shot on April 10–11, 1993 at Greenwich Studios in Miami, Florida, and received its world premiere on May 11, 1993, on MTV.
 It has since been made commercially available on the DVD collection, The Video Collection 93:99.
 The music video alternately features Madonna with a red wig and silver bodypaint in a variety of costumes dancing in front of funky, kaleidoscopic backgrounds.
 It showcases her posing like ancient goddesses.
 She is enveloped in a flame-like atmosphere and eventually burns up.
 According to Sednaoui, he wanted to portray the singer "like a provocative saint, somebody that speaks out and tells the truth, and is ready to burn for it"; he also recalled that the executives from Maverick wanted to do "something that's not the [Madonna] we know – more pop, more disco, more club [...] that's why she went all the way, like, 'OK, let's paint'".
 Charles Aaron writing for Spin magazine classified the clip as "dub".
-The music video for "Fever" was later published on Madonna's official YouTube channel in February 2018.
-It was digitally remastered on November 22, 2022.
-It had amassed almost 2,5 million views as of November 2022.
+The music video for "Fever" was later made available on Madonna's official YouTube channel in February 2018.
+It was digitally remastered on November 22, 2022, and had generated more than 3.2 million views as of early 2024.

 To start the promotion for Erotica, Madonna performed "Fever" and "Bad Girl" on Saturday Night Live in January 1993.
 During the 1000th The Arsenio Hall Show, Madonna performed the original version of "Fever" accompanied by a band, wearing a black classic dress and smoking a cigarette.
 Madonna also performed "Fever" on the 1993 Girlie Show World Tour as the second song from the setlist.
 After "Erotica", the singer partially strips and proceeds to straddle and dances suggestively with two half-naked male dancers.
 At the end of the song, Madonna and the two backup dancers descend into a literal ring of fire.
 On October 8, 2015, Madonna performed an a cappella version of "Fever" during the Saint Paul stop of her Rebel Heart Tour.
-On November 25, 2019, Madonna performed an a cappella version of "Fever" on her Madame X Tour.
+She later performed the song on her 2023-2024 Celebration Tour; it was also used on one of the interludes on the show.